KaritaLaine/group12-price-checker/backend/docs/architecture.md

 - Jest and Supertest for writing and running automated tests.

+- Bcrypt for hashing and salting passwords before saving them to the database.

 - JWT for secure authentication and authorization.

 A key reason for choosing these technologies was the team’s familiarity with them.
 We also wanted tools that are widely used and well-documented to make sure they are stable and safe to use in our project.
 Teachers recommendations were also taken into consideration.